dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 * `RedirectToPage("/Index")`

-The page name is the path to the page from the root *MyApp/Pages* folder (including a leading `/`).
+The page name is the path to the page from the root *MyApp/Pages* folder (including a leading `/`, for example `/Index`).
 It seems simple, but this is much more feature-rich than just hardcoding a URL.
 This is URL generation using [routing](xref:mvc/controllers/routing), and can generate and encode parameters according to how the route is defined in the destination path.

 URL generation for pages supports relative names.
 From *MyApp/Pages/Contact.cshtml*, you could also redirect to *MyApp/Pages/Index.cshtml* using `RedirectToPage("Index")` or `RedirectToPage("./Index")`.
 These are both *relative names*.
 The provided string is *combined* with the page name of the current page to compute the name of the destination page.
 You can also use the directory traversal `..` operator.